rl-institut/simbev/docs/source/usage_details.rst

 ---------------

 SimBEV forecast charging demand for different e-cars for a pre-given time period.
 It does so by analysing the mobility in Germany data.
-This data is split into different region types:
+This data is split into different region types.

-Rural regions:
-    * Kleinstädtischer, dörflicher Raum - LR_Klein
-    * Mittelstädte, städtischer Raum - LR_Mitte
-    * Zentrale Stadt - LR_Zentr
-Urban regions:
-    * Kleinstädtischer, städtischer Raum - SR_Klein
-    * Mittelstädte, städtischer Raum - SR_Mitte
-    * Regiopolen, Großstädte - SR_Gross
-    * Metropole - SR_Metro

 The system is parameterized with the help of different input parameters such as battery capacity and charging power (slow and fast) as well as the consumption of each car.